mandel-macaque/marille/docs/index.md

 4. Cancel and wait for events to be completed

-Becasue the entire puspose of the library is to be able to process events in a multithreaded manner, the main thread has to wait until the events are processed.
+Because the entire purpose of the library is to be able to process events in a multi-threaded manner, the main thread has to wait until the events are processed.
 That can be done by waiting on a Channel to be closed:

 ```csharp